lpouillo/vm5k/docs/vm5k.rst

  vm5k --n_vm 10 -j grenoble:1657430
  vm5k --n_vm 45 -j grenoble:1657430,toulouse:415866,rennes:673350

-It will retrieve the hosts that you have, deploy and configure it, and finally distribute the VM on them.
+It will retrieve the hosts that you have, deploy and configure them, and finally distribute the VM on them.

 You can also know how many VM can be run on a list of hosts (checking RAM availability) using::